Raje should stop thinking of becoming Rajasthan CM again: BJP’s ex-MLA | Politics

 - India

-Ahead of former Chief Minister Vasundhara Raje's birthday on March 8, former BJP legislator Gyan Dev Ahuja on Sunday said she stop thinking of becoming the Rajasthan CM again.
+Ahead of former Chief Minister Vasundhara Raje's birthday on March 8, ex-BJP BJP MLA Gyan Dev Ahuja on Sunday said the senior party leader should stop thinking of becoming the Rajasthan CM again.

 He said Raje should look forward to becoming a minister in the Centre and a new face should be given the chance to become Rajasthan's CM. ''I want to humbly request that she should leave the thought of becoming Rajasthan's chief minister again.
 She should make efforts to get a ministerial post at the Centre or a post in the party in Delhi,” said Ahuja.